 In Security First Insurance Company v.
-Czelusniak in 2020, Florida's Third District Court of Appeal found:
+Czelusniak, 305 So.3d 717 (Fla.
+3d DCA 2020), the court found:

 [W]hen independent perils converge and no single cause can be considered the sole or proximate cause, it is appropriate to apply the concurring cause doctrine.
-However, when the insurer explicitly avoids the application of the concurring-cause doctrine with an anti-concurrent cause provision, the plain language of the policy precludes recovery ...
-Because evidence of water entering through the exterior walls and windows was undisputed and is expressly excluded by the policy, the entire loss is excluded from coverage due to the anti-concurrent cause provision regardless of any other cause or event contributing concurrently or in any sequence to the loss.[12]
+However, when the insurer explicitly avoids the application of the concurring-cause doctrine with an anti-concurrent cause provision, the plain language of the policy precludes recovery...Because evidence of water entering through the exterior walls and windows was undisputed and is expressly excluded by the policy, the entire loss is excluded from coverage due to the anticoncurrent cause provision regardless of any other cause or event contributing concurrently or in any sequence to the loss.12